and Related Services

 I am a graduate of San Francisco State University and have completed the University of California Extension Certificate in Publishing Program.
 I have also completed the University of California Extension course Indexing: Theory and Application with Jan Wright.

-In addition to books, I can also work on reports, Web pages, scientific papers, articles, brochures, instruction manuals, flyers, newsletters, textbooks, memoirs, menus, event programs, advertisements, presentations, theses, essays, transcripts... you name it!
+In addition to books, I can also work on reports, Web pages, scientific papers, articles, brochures, instruction manuals, flyers, newsletters, textbooks, memoirs, event programs, advertisements, presentations, theses, essays, transcripts... you name it!

 These are the services I can provide: